google/WebFundamentals/src/content/en/updates/2012/02/Pointer-Lock-API-Brings-FPS-Games-to-the-Browser.md

 To enable the Pointer Lock API in current Chrome builds, the easiest way is to go to `about:flags` and turn on the "Enable Pointer Lock"-flag.
 You can also turn it on by starting Chrome using the `--enable-pointer-lock` command line flag.

 There are already a couple cool demos out taking advantage of this feature.
-Check out the [Quake 3 WebGL demo](http://media.tojicode.com/q3bsp/) by Brandon Jones to see how Pointer Lock API makes WebGL FPS games a viable prospect.
+Check out the [Quake 3 WebGL demo](http://media.tojicode.com/q3bsp/){: .external } by Brandon Jones to see how Pointer Lock API makes WebGL FPS games a viable prospect.
 Another cool demo is the [Webgl Street Viewer](http://www.clicktorelease.com/code/street/)

 To get started with the Pointer Lock API, here's a small snippet cribbed from MDN: